soofa/location-tool/README.md

 ## Api Keys:
 You will need a .env file in your local environment with api keys defined as the following:

-yelp_ConsumerKey: Your Yelp ConsumerKey
+yelp_ConsumerKey = Your Yelp ConsumerKey

-yelp_ConsumerSecret =Your Yelp ConsumerSecret
+yelp_ConsumerSecret = Your Yelp ConsumerSecret

 yelp_Token = Your Yelp Token